 Dr. Rebecca Craik

-Rebecca Craik, PT, Ph.D., FAPTA, is currently the Editor in Chief, Physical Therapy, the official publication of the American Physical Therapy Association.
+Rebecca Craik, PT, Ph.D., FAPTA, is currently the Editor in Chief of Physical Therapy, the official publication of the American Physical Therapy Association.
 Her research interests are focused in the area of motor control, aging, and recovery following nervous system injury.
 Her research has been supported by over 25 grants from sources including the National Institutes of Health, National Science Foundation, and Foundation for Physical Therapy.
 She is the Recipient of the Mary McMillan Lecture Award in 2005 for outstanding contributions to the profession of physical therapy, 1997 Arcadia Professor of the Year, 1995 Fellow of the APTA plus 13 additional awards for achievement in education and research.

 - Alley D, Hicks G, et al. Meaningful Improvement in Gait Speed in Hip Fracture Recovery.
 Journal of American Geriatric Society, 2011;59(9):1650-7.